bluesky/bluesky/doc/source/api_changes.rst

   as desired.
 But since that usage renders the plans un-composable, it is discouraged.
 * The 'time' argument of the SPEC-like plans is a keyword-only argument.
-* The following special-case SPEC-like scans have been removed:
+* The following special-case SPEC-like scans have been removed

     * hscan
     * kscan
     * lscan
     * tscan
     * dtscan
     * hklscan
     * hklmesh

   They can be defined in configuration files as desired, and in that location they will be easier to customize.
 * The ``describe`` method on flyers, which returns an iterable of dicts of